Earn 1 Credit for Technique Module toward

 Name at least two methods or exercises for facilitating the intermodal transfer with the goal of increasing effective restorative storytelling capacity, using Tarot or similar visual systems as the locus point.

-Note: Attendance of the live training session confers credit of 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Art-Assisted Grief Therapy.
+Note: Completion of this module and return of the Responsive Journal satisfies 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Art-Assisted Grief Therapy.

 A PDF copy of the presentation slides;